isomerpages/pa-chingay/_whats-on/Chingay Mama Shop.md

                     <h3 style="font-size: 1em; margin: 0 0 .3em;">LITTLE BEARNIE</h3>
                 </div>
                 <p style="padding: 0 1em 1em;margin: 0; overflow: hidden;">
                     Little Bearnie is where you'll find cute gifts for bubs from baby swaddles, to bibs, or baby gift bundles.
-Our teethers BPA-free baby teethi<br>
+Our teethers BPA-free baby teething accessories in Singapore-inspired designs, including the Gem Biscuit and Shiba teethers and boba-themed accessories.
+All their teethers are made of 100% food-grade silicone and toxic-free materials.<br>
                     <a href="https://www.lazada.sg/products/i842546220.html">Purchase Now</a>
                 </p>
             </div>